13sunil/rqscanner/README.md

 # QR Code Scanner Android App

 ## Description
 This Android app allows users to scan QR codes containing WiFi network information and connect to the scanned network.
-It uses the device's camera to scan QR codes and extract the SSID and password to automatically connect to a WiFi network.
+It uses the device's camera to scan QR codes and extract the SSID.
 ## Features
 - Scan QR codes containing WiFi network information.
 - Extract SSID and password from scanned QR codes.